Have you spotted cockroaches crawling around your house?

-If you can, get rid of each and every one you see before it becomes a full-blown cockroach infestation.
+If you can, get rid of everyone you see before it becomes a full-blown cockroach infestation.

-When female cockroaches lay eggs, they are kept in groups within egg cases, which are also called oothecae.
+When female cockroaches lay eggs, they are kept in groups within egg cases, called oothecae.

-These egg cases are usually 5-9 mm in length and are initially brown, but will darken over time.
+These egg cases are usually 5-9 mm long and are initially brown but will darken over time.
 They are deposited in safe, dark spaces like in corners, behind furniture and inside drawers.

-If you spot any of these egg cases around your home, you can guarantee that there are some cockroaches hiding elsewhere.
+If you spot any of these egg cases around your home, you can guarantee that some cockroaches are hiding elsewhere.

-One egg cases might not look like much of a threat, but they hold multiple eggs inside of them.
-There could be as many as fifty of them in just one case!
+One egg case might not look like much of a threat, but they hold multiple eggs inside of them.
+So there could be as many as fifty of them in just one case!

 Cockroaches leave droppings everywhere they go.

-That means the most likely places that droppings will appear in are food storage areas, drawers and underneath kitchen appliances.
-Check these places regularly and clean up any droppings you find.
+That means the most likely places that droppings will appear in our food storage areas, drawers and underneath kitchen appliances.
+So check these places regularly and clean up any droppings you find.

 It’s important not to leave cockroach droppings lying around for too long.
-They contain proteins which, when released into the air, can trigger respiratory problems, diarhhea, and asthma attacks.
-Cleaning them up with a vacuum and then disinfecting the area is a good way to get rid of them by yourself.
+When released into the air, they contain proteins that trigger respiratory problems, diarrhoea, and asthma attacks.
+Cleaning them up with a vacuum and then disinfecting the area is an excellent way to get rid of them yourself.

-If you just find a few droppings here and there, you might have only a few insects lurking in your house.
-However, if you’re finding them in large amounts, you have a full-blown cockroach infestation and should take action immediately.
+If you find a few droppings here and there, you might have only a few insects lurking in your house.
+However, if you’re seeing them in large amounts, you have a full-blown cockroach infestation and should take action immediately.

 A Bad Smell

-One cockroach doesn’t seem to emit any odour, but when they come together, it’s a different story.
+One cockroach doesn’t seem to emit any odour, but it’s a different story when they come together.
 These insects produce odorous secretions, so if you have a large population in your home, you will start to notice an unpleasant smell.

 Cockroaches, like other insects, use chemicals to communicate with each other.
-These chemicals, called cuticular hydrocarbons, send out messages to other cockroaches to let them know about food sources, hiding places, and mates.
+These chemicals, called cuticular hydrocarbons, send messages to other cockroaches to inform them about food sources, hiding places, and mates.
 Unfortunately for us, they create a terrible smell that pest control workers know all too well.

-The odour has been described as a foul, musky smell, and as well as being offensive to the nose, it can also affect the tongue.
-This is because it can even alter the way food tastes, without the insects coming into contact with it.
-Just the presence of the smell in the air is enough to alter your taste buds, and if that thought is enough to make anyone’s stomach turn.
+The odour has been described as a foul, musky smell and offensive to the nose.
+It can also affect the tongue.
+This is because it can even alter how food tastes without the insects coming into contact with it.
+Just the presence of the smell in the air is enough to change your taste buds, and if that thought is enough to make anyone’s stomach turn.

-The longer you have a cockroach infestation for, the stronger the smell will get.
-It can linger in the air for a while after cockroaches die, so it needs to be dealt with at the earliest possible stage.
+The longer you have a cockroach infestation, the more pungent the smell will get.
+Unfortunately, it can linger in the air for a while after cockroaches die, so it needs to be dealt with at the earliest possible stage.

 People who work in pest control can identify a cockroach infestation simply by walking into a home and noticing the unmistakable smell.
-If you’re not sure, call the professionals and ask them to take a look for you.
+But, if you’re not sure, call the professionals and ask them to take a look for you.

 Of course, they’ll feed on any food they can get hold of, but did you know that they like to eat books, too?
-Large adult roaches feed on paper products and glue, so book bindings are an ideal food source for them.
-They have been known to munch on wallpaper and curtains as well, but the damage they’re capable of causing goes beyond aesthetics.
+Giant adult roaches feed on paper products and glue, so book bindings are an ideal food source for them.
+Of course, they have been known to munch on wallpaper and curtains as well, but the damage they’re capable of causing goes beyond aesthetics.

-They can munch into walls, causing interior damage that’s expensive to repair, and in extreme cases, they can even chew through electrical wires!
+They can munch into walls, causing interior damage that’s expensive to repair.
+In extreme cases, they can even chew through electrical wires!

 Before cockroaches grow to be full-sized, they go through a ‘nymph’ stage.
-During this stage, they grow rapidly, and as a result, they shed their skins.
+During this stage, they proliferate, and as a result, they shed their skins.

-This means you might find what look like dead roaches lying around, but are actually just skin that has been shed and left behind.
+This means you might find what look like dead roaches lying around but are just skin that has been shed and left behind.

-Some cockroaches will shed multiple times before reaching the adult stage, and the amount of time it takes for this to happen depends on the exact species.
-However, each one will appear white in colour after first shedding.
+Some cockroaches will shed multiple times before reaching the adult stage.
+The amount of time it takes for this to happen depends on the exact species.
+However, each one will appear white in colour after the first shedding.
 After the final shedding, the cockroach will emerge with wings for the first time.

 The insect will usually feed on the skin for nutrients, but it’s common for them to be left behind.
 If you find them, they could be evidence of a previous or ongoing cockroach infestation.
 Clean them up straight away to stop other roaches from feeding on them and thriving.